Every April, the world celebrates organ donors and the lives they save. In the Johnson house, it’s April every month.

 Less than 51 hours after he was placed on the waiting list, a new, healthy heart was beating inside my son.
 Dr. Mahle called it the “Cadillac of hearts” because it functioned so beautifully.
 And because he received it so quickly, Billy thrived without developmental delays.

 A year after transplant, we had the opportunity to write a letter to his donor’s family through UNOS.
 Imagine trying to write a thank you note to the people who saved your son’s life.
 We spent days finding words that could begin to relay how their selfless decision had filled our home with so much love.

 Weeks after we sent our letter, we got a reply.
 Billy’s heart had come from a baby girl, the youngest of four, born with no brain activity.
 Not a day goes by that I don’t pray and give thanks to her and her family.

 For years, we lived a relatively normal life.
 And then Billy got the BK virus, something a healthy person could have and not even know it.
 But for immunosuppressed Billy on antirejection drugs, the virus wreaked havoc on his kidneys.
 He needed a kidney.
 Thankfully, both my husband and I matched as donors.
 We needed my husband to work, and I was grateful to help.
 At only 4 years old, Billy endured dialysis for 12 hours a day for eight months and never complained.
 Not many mothers can say they gave life to their son twice, but on Dec.
-14, 2012, I did just that.
-It became Billy’s third birthday.
-Billy is thrilled not to go on the “bachine” anymore!
+14, 2012, I did just that when I underwent a nephrectomy and donated a kidney to Billy.
+It became birthday number three for a little boy who was thrilled not to go on the “bachine” anymore!